Should You Be Doing Fasted Cardio?

 "Fasted cardio may be effective in getting the body to help burn stubborn fat for someone that has been working out regularly for a while," agrees chiropractic doctor and certified strength coach Allen Conrad, B.S., D.C., C.S.C.S.
 Read: Newbie exercisers shouldn't try it.
 That's because people who've been working out for a while tend to know their limits and be more in touch with their bodies, he explains.

+But the potential benefits of fasted cardio aren't limited to body composition changes.
 While running on empty may make you feel sluggish at first, over time, your body will adapt to be more efficient at burning fat for fuel.
 Conrad says this may be beneficial if you work out for longer than 30 minutes at a time, four or more times a week (like endurance runners or triathlon-ers).
 In fact, research published in the Journal of Applied Physiology comparing fasted individuals versus fed individuals over the course of six weeks found that, when training at the same intensity, those who consistently trained in a fasted state showed more improvement in their endurance exercise performance compared to those who noshed before training.

 Perhaps one of the biggest reasons people work out on an empty stomach is because skipping a pre-workout meal or snack means a few more precious zzz's.
-The standard recommendation is to wait at least 30 minutes after eating to work out-and that's if you're only having a banana or slice of toast with nut butter (and not, say, a three-egg omelet with bacon).
+The standard recommendation is to wait at least 30 minutes after eating to work out - and that's if you're only having a banana or slice of toast with nut butter (and not, say, a three-egg omelet with bacon).
 Eating a larger breakfast before hitting the gym in the morning is a fairly obvious recipe for GI distress.
 The easy fix: Waiting to eat until after your workout.
 (Related: What to Eat Before Working Out and When to Eat It)

 The Cons of Fasted Cardio

-Here's the thing: While your body may turn toward the fat stores in your adipose tissue for energy, it doesn't discriminate where it gets the energy from, says Dr. Trentacosta.
+Those benefits of fasted cardio might sound promising, but here's the thing: While your body may turn toward the fat stores in your adipose tissue for energy, it doesn't discriminate where it gets the energy from, says Dr. Trentacosta.
 That means that your body could break down your muscle tissue for fuel.
 Ugh.

 Vavrek agrees, adding that instead of using fat from your adipose tissue, your body may use the protein that makes up your muscle tissue as fuel.
 In fact, one study found that one hour of steady cardio in a fasted state resulted in twice the amount of protein breakdown in muscles, compared to non-fasted cardio.
 The researchers concluded that performing cardiovascular exercise while fasting might not be a good choice for people seeking to gain or maintain muscle mass.
 (Related: Everything You Need to Know About Burning Fat and Building Muscle)